OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 The following steps can be used to determine how the application stores data locally on a jailbroken iOS device:

 1. Trigger the functionality that stores potentially sensitive data.
-2. Connect to the iOS device and navigate to the following directory (this applies to iOS versions 8.0 and above): `/var/mobile/Containers/Data/Application/$APP_ID/`
+2. Connect to the iOS device and navigate to its Bundle directory (this applies to iOS versions 8.0 and above): `/var/mobile/Containers/Data/Application/$APP_ID/`
 3. Execute grep with the data that you've stored, for example: `grep -iRn "USERID"`.
 4. If the sensitive data is stored in plaintext, the app fails this test.